marventures/little-lemon-app-part4/README.md

-# React Native (Meta) Exercise
+# React Native Welcome Screen

-This is a solution to the React Native Exercise by Meta.
+This is a React Native App using TextInput, custom keyboard types and StyleSheet API.

 ## Table of contents